U.S. Stocks Drop as Oil Market Shudders

 "A reason why the market was pricing in such a V-shaped recovery was because of this unparalleled stimulus we saw," said Mr. Onuekwusi.
 "If you see a W-shaped profile, it's natural you get uncertainty around the future path of economic growth and that now is becoming a reality to markets."

+International Business Machines dropped 5.9% after the company posted lower first-quarter revenue, withdrew its earnings guidance and took a large restructuring charge.
+Netflix and Texas Instruments are among the big companies scheduled to report earnings after markets close Tuesday.

+Travelers was the lone Dow component in the green, rising 2.4%, after the property and casualty insurer reported higher revenue and net premiums written.

 In Europe, investors remained nervous about the prospects for aid from across the region for debt-laden countries in the south.
-The yield on 10-year Greek bonds climbed to 2.325%, from 2.143% Monday.
-Italian bond yields ticked up to 1.997%, extending its climb from recent days.
+The yields on Greek and Italian bonds ticked up.
 Investors are betting that eurozone ministers will fail to agree on a common debt-issuance program at a meeting later this week.
 Such a program would share the financial burden of shielding economies among the member nations as a recession looms.

 "If this was not the time for Europe to stand together and share wealth -- if we are not friends now -- then when?" said Peter Garnry, head of equity strategy at Saxo Bank.
 "The breakup risk at this point in time is still low, but has gone up."